isabellecda/writeups/TryHackMe/Buffer Overflow Prep/brainpan/README.md

 ## 4. Test for bad chars

-Write bad chars to found memory position to find out which chars we have to exclude from our exploit:
+Write bad chars to find out which chars we have to exclude from our exploit:
 ```
 ./ig-buffer-overflow.py -m write --rhost=192.168.90.136 --rport=9999 --buffsize=600 --buffhead='' --offset=524 --hexcontent=BBBBBBBB --before=badchar --exclude=00 --nopsb=2
 ```